Jubilee Campaign Endowment Fund

 Bike 'n Hike is our main fundraising activity every September, raising £91,000 for the Trust in 2022.

-Bike 'n Hike 2023 is on Saturday 9 September.
+Bike 'n Hike 2023 is on the second Saturday of September.
 There are lots of ways to get involved:

 - Get sponsored to visit churches on the day and raise funds.